Mike Schmidt

-Michael Jack Schmidt (born September 27, 1949) is an American former professional baseball third baseman who played his entire 18-season career in Major League Baseball (MLB) for the Philadelphia Phillies.
+Michael Jack Schmidt (born September 27, 1949) is an American former professional baseball third baseman who spent his entire 18-year Major League Baseball (MLB) career with the Philadelphia Phillies from 1972 to 1989.
 Schmidt was a 12-time All-Star and a three-time winner of the National League (NL) Most Valuable Player award (MVP), and he was known for his combination of power hitting and strong defense.
 As a hitter, he compiled 548 home runs and 1,595 runs batted in (RBIs), and led the NL in home runs eight times and in RBIs four times.
 As a fielder, Schmidt won the National League Gold Glove Award for third basemen ten times.
-Schmidt was elected to the Baseball Hall of Fame in 1995 and is widely considered to be the greatest third baseman in baseball history.
+Schmidt was elected to the Baseball Hall of Fame in 1995 in his first year of eligibility, and is widely considered to be one of the greatest third basemen in baseball history.

 Having an unusual batting stance, Schmidt turned his back somewhat toward the pitcher and rocked his rear end back and forth while waiting for a pitch.
 By standing far back in the batter's box, he made it almost impossible to jam him by pitching inside.

-Schmidt was one of the best athletes of his era; teammate Pete Rose once said, "To have his body, I'd trade him mine and my wife's, and I'd throw in some cash."
+Teammate Pete Rose once said, "To have his body, I'd trade him mine and my wife's, and I'd throw in some cash."

 Early life

-Schmidt's parents are Joseph Jack Schmidt and Lois Jane Philipps.
-They managed the Philipps Aquatic Club founded by Lois's great-grandfather Charles A. Philipps.
+Schmidt's parents were Joseph Jack Schmidt (1926–2011) and Lois Jane Philipps (1926–2019).
+They managed the Philipps Aquatic Club founded by Lois's great-grandfather Charles A. Philipps in 1865.
 Schmidt was a lifeguard at the club.

+At age 5, Schmidt climbed a tree and was electrocuted when he touched a wire; his heart stopped and he fell, causing his heart to restart.
+He survived with minimal burn marks.

+Schmidt was a standout athlete in both Little League Baseball and in 3 sports at Fairview High School in Dayton, Ohio, from which he graduated in 1967.
+However, knee surgeries ended his participation in basketball and football.
+He then attended Ohio University in Athens, where he joined the Beta Theta Pi fraternity.